jina-ai/jcloud/README.md

 <a href="https://jcloud.jina.ai"><img src="https://github.com/jina-ai/jcloud/blob/main/.github/README-img/deploy.png?raw=true" width="50%"></a>
 </p>

-You will get an Flow ID, say `84b8b495df`.
+You will get a Flow ID, say `84b8b495df`.
 This ID is required to manage, view logs and remove the Flow.

-As this Flow is deployed with default gRPC gateway, you can use `jina.Client` to access it:
+As this Flow is deployed with default gRPC gateway (feel free changing it to http or websocket), you can use `jina.Client` to access it:

 ```python
 from jina import Client, Document